fff888888/-/README.md

   Disable normalization via `--no-normalize` if your embeddings are already normalized.
 * The scripts operate purely on local files; feel free to adapt them into an API or scheduler for large-scale ingestion.

+## FAQ

+### Where is the code stored?

+All pipeline code and scripts live inside this Git repository under `video_search/` and `scripts/`.
+Clone or download the repo (e.g. via `git clone` or GitHub's download ZIP) to get the exact files referenced in the pull request screenshot.

+### Can I run this on macOS?

+Yes.
+Create a virtual environment with Python 3.9+, install the dependencies via `pip install -r requirements.txt`, and ensure `ffmpeg` is installed (`brew install ffmpeg`).
+For Apple Silicon, pip will fetch ARM-compatible wheels automatically; if FAISS wheels are unavailable, fall back to `pip install faiss-cpu==1.7.4` via conda-forge or use Docker.

+### Do I need anything besides this repository?

+You must provide ONNX model files and a tokenizer.
+The repository does not contain pre-trained weights to keep the size manageable and respect upstream licenses.
+Once you place the ONNX files on disk and point the scripts to them, the commands run end-to-end without additional services.